 Open the downloaded file in order to install the update.

 That’s all after installing the updates simply restart the computer to apply the changes.
-Also If you are getting windows Update stuck while upgrade process simply use official media creation tool to upgrade windows 10 version 1803 without any error or problem.
+Also If you are getting Windows Update stuck while upgrade process simply use the official media creation tool to upgrade Windows 10 version 21H2 without any error or problem.

-That’s just about everything you need to do to get rid of this annoyance windows 10 update installation problem.
-If it helped, do let us know in the comments below.
-Also Read Fix error 0x80070643 failed to install msi package.
+That’s just about everything you need to do to get rid of this annoying Windows 10 update installation problem.
+If it helps, do let us know in the comments below.